ZeldaFan0225/AI_Horde_Discord/config.md

                 "min": The minimum denoising strength the user can input into the /generate command (INTEGER; DEFAULT: 0), "max": The maximum denoising strength the user can input into the /generate command (INTEGER; DEFAULT: 100) },
-            "allow_sampler": (BOOLEAN) *5
+            "enforce_negative_prompt": if true, the default negative will be enforce by prefixing it to the negative prompt.
+(BOOLEAN), "allow_sampler": (BOOLEAN) *5
             "allow_cfg": (BOOLEAN) *5,
             "allow_seed": (BOOLEAN) *5,